Hidden Downsides of Electric Cars Owners Don’t Like to Admit

 Software Issues

-Online Automotive reports that faulty sensors, bugs, interface glitches, and connectivity issues are some of the most common issues with newer cars’ software.
+These issues aren’t exclusive to EVs, they’re common across modern cars.
+J.D.
+Power’s Multimedia Quality and Satisfaction Study shows infotainment remains a frequent pain point, with multiple top-cited issues involving multimedia systems and touchscreen/digital display problems.
 While this isn’t exclusive to EVs, basically every EV relies on these newer technologies.
 There have been plenty of EV owners, including Racknie on Reddit, begging for answers when they’ve noticed their screens malfunctioning, especially after updates.

 Tires Wearing Out Faster